How To Deal With An Emotionally Unavailable Husband: Signs, Reasons, And Advice

 2. He Avoids Confrontation

 If your husband avoids confrontation to the point of blindly agreeing with you, it is an issue.
-They may also get up and leave in the middle of the conversation.
+They may also get up and leave in the middle of the conversation, which can be useful to prevent the conversation from heating up and escalating.
 In some cases, they might become angry and even abusive.

 Eventually, you stop bringing up topics that might aggravate your husband.
-And while the relationship may be working for him, you will always feel neglected.
+And while the relationship may be working for him, you will always feel neglected and trapped in the same place.
 Thus, the relationship will suffer.

 3. He Shuts Down